nham/math_notes/linear_systems.md

 \right]
 $$

+## Row operations

-We will concern ourselves with three different transformations to be applied to the augmented coefficient matrix:
+It turns out that it will suffice to concern ourselves with three different transformations to be applied to the augmented coefficient matrix:

  - **Swap:** Exchange any two rows $i$ and $j$.
  - **Scale:** Multiply any row $i$ by a non-zero scalar $b$.